zarqman/log_sanity/README.md

 Just like Rails' support for text-style logs, you may use symbols (which call the named method on the `request` object), strings (logged literally), and Procs (which are passed `request` as a parameter).

-LogSanity takes these and adds them to the default request log entry (but not other log entries).
+LogSanity takes these and adds them to the default request log entry (but _not_ other log entries).
 If a tagged method (via symbol or Proc) returns a hash, it's merged directly into the output.
-Otherwise the return value is used as a string and give a key in the form `tag#` where # is automatically calculated.
+Otherwise the return value is used as a string and given a key in the form `tag#` where # is automatically calculated.

 ### Additional notes

-LogSanity is intended for production use only.
-Some debug-level logs are simply turned off.
-Others may continue to output as normal strings.
+LogSanity is intended for production use at log_level info.
+At level debug, some logs are simply turned off.
+Others may continue to output as normal strings (such as ActiveRecord).

 There is no need to use ActiveSupport::TaggedLogging with your logger.
 Just set the logger directly (if not using the default):
 ```